 Smartphones are with us everywhere, and GPS technology has made it possible for third parties to know where we are at all times.
-While this poses a big opportunity for marketers to target audiences in a whole new way, it can also be interpreted as majorly intrusive and lead to a whole host of other problems if done incorrectly.
-CJ Chaney, co-founder of proximity marketing platform Smartwhere, walked us through his nine commandments for effective location-based marketing in our recent webinar.
+While this poses a big opportunity for mobile marketers to target audiences in a whole new way, it can also be interpreted as majorly intrusive and lead to a whole host of other problems if done incorrectly.
+CJ Chaney, co-founder of proximity mobile marketing platform Smartwhere, walked us through his nine commandments for effective location-based marketing in our recent webinar.
 Here’s what you need to know.

 1. Thou Shalt Not Be CreepyDon’t use the technology in a way that it makes the customer raise their eyebrow.
 Click To Tweet